Liberia ruling party expels President Johnson Sirleaf

 Johnson Sirleaf, a Nobel Peace Prize laureate who has been in power for 12 years, denies the party’s allegations that she held inappropriate private meetings with election magistrates before the October 10 vote.

-Four other party officials were also expelled, the party said in a statement distributed yesterday.
+Four other party officials were also expelled, the party said in a statement distributed on Sunday.

 “The behaviour of the expelled persons … constitutes sabotage and undermined the existence of the party,” said the statement announcing the decision, which was taken by the party’s executive committee late on Saturday.

 A senior official in Johnson Sirleaf’s office declined to comment on the decision.
-The president and other officials were not immediately available yesterday.
+The president and other officials were not immediately available on Sunday.

 Former soccer star George Weah defeated the Unity Party’s Joseph Boakai in a landslide, marking the first democratic transition of power in Liberia — a nation founded by freed American slaves — in over 70 years.